kaufmanelij/kaufmanelij/README.md

-- 👋 Hi, I’m @kaufmanelij
+- Hi, I’m Eli
-- 👀 I’m interested in R, digital privacy and networking, and bioinformatics and genetics.
+- I’m interested in R, Python, genetics, bioinformatics, biostatistics, digital privacy, and networking.
+- Currently working in the Valdmanis Lab at the University of Washington!